This black bean soup is so flavorful and super easy to make. My family loves it so I’ve added it to my weekly rotation.

 How Cook Black Beans from Scratch

 Start with a 1 to 2-pound bag of dried black beans.
 Check them by the handful for any rocks or debris.
-Put them in a large pot and rinse.
-After you rinse them, add fresh water to cover a couple of inches over the top of the beans and let them soak overnight.
+Put them in a large strainer and rinse.
+After you rinse them, put them in a bowl and cover them with fresh water (a couple of inches over the top of the beans).
+Put a lid or cover with plastic wrap and let them soak overnight.

-In the morning drain and put in a Crock-Pot.
-Again, add enough fresh water to cover a couple of inches over the top of the beans.
-Cook on low for 8-hours.
-When they’re done (and cool), you can put them in plastic storage bags and store in the freezer for future meals.
+In the morning drain the beans and put them in a Crock-Pot.
+Again, add enough fresh water to cover a couple of inches over the top of the beans and cook on low for 8 hours.
+When they’re done (and cool), you can put them in plastic storage bags and store them in the refrigerator or freezer for future meals.

 Tips on Freezing Black Beans

-If you make a crock pot full of black beans and need to freeze them, I recommend putting them in a couple of large gallon zip lock bags.
+If you make a crock pot full of black beans and need to freeze them, I recommend putting them in a couple of large gallon zip-lock bags.
 Pat them into a flat layer and freeze.
-When completely frozen, break them up in the bag, toss them back in the freezer and use as needed.
-If you don’t freeze them in a layer, you’ll have a big frozen ball that you’ll need a jack-hammer to break up 🙂 Yup I’ve done it!
+When completely frozen, break them up in the bag, toss them back in the freezer, and use them as needed.
+If you don’t freeze them in a layer, you’ll have a big frozen ball that you’ll need a jackhammer to break up 🙂 Yup I’ve done it!